Citrix Workspace app Desktop Lock

 - Flash redirection is disabled on Windows 8 and later versions.
 Flash redirection is enabled on Windows 7.

-- Ctrl+Alt+Del is available on the Viewer toolbar.
+- Ctrl+Alt+Del is available on the desktop viewer toolbar.

 - Most windows shortcut keys are passed to the remote session, with the exception of Windows+L. For details, see Passing Windows shortcut keys to the remote session.